jaybeeuu/js-demos/module-spotting/README.md

 ```

 Again you don't have to import everything so if you only want either default or named exports then that is fine.
 Also the name exports will behave themselves if you want to use `as` or `* as` with or without the default export as you would expect.

+Once you get started with ES6 imports they are pretty clear.
+The syntax is reasonably simple and they are flexible enough to allow you to do what ever you need with them.
+If you dig into the [details](http://exploringjs.com/es6/ch_modules.html#sec_cyclic-dependencies) a little then they also handle cyclic dependencies better than `CommonJS` too.
+There is also support for async loading of modules out of the box, in a similar manner to `AMD`.
+We're getting the best of both here!